 Notice what is not in there: a "talk to a human" button buried three menus deep.
 Notice also what is: every layer fails gracefully into the next.
 Nothing is final.

 Zendesk, Intercom, Help Scout, or Freshdesk on the front; a retrieval-grounded LLM (with your knowledge base in a vector store) on the inside; webhooks back to your CRM and order systems for live data.
-We do not lock you into one vendor — the stack is whatever is cheapest to maintain for your volume.
+We do not lock you into one vendor.
+The stack is whatever is cheapest to maintain for your volume.

 Real numbers from deployments